Open Topics

 Goal:

-Improving/maintaining and providing new features to the already existing process mining tool from a previous bachelor thesis [1]
+Improving/maintaining and providing new features to the already existing process mining[6] tool from a previous bachelor theses [1],[5].

 Different topics based on this process mining tool are possible.
 Some of them are listed below and the scope of the work is agreed with the supervisor at the beginning.
 Please write an email with your preferences to the supervisor:

-• Bug fixing and improvements of existing solution [1]
+• Bug fixing and improvements of the existing solution [10]

 • Integration of a local open source LLM which helps with the decision.